Muhammed-Javith/Php-Symfony-MJ/symfony tutorial.md

 Fourth project: - SymRouteParam

 	1.run following command to create project.
 		symfony new SymRouteParam

 	2.create controller php bin/console make:controller

 		for the above cmd you will get error bcz need to install another package. composer require symfony/maker-bundle --dev or
 			composer require maker

 	3.symfony console debug:router will shows router in your project.

 fith Project : Twig

 	1.run following command to create project.
 		symfony new Symtwig

 	2.create controller php bin/console make:controller
-		for the above cmd you will get error bcz need to install another package. composer require symfony/maker-bundle --dev or
+		for the above cmd you will get error bcz need to install another package.

+			composer require symfony/maker-bundle --dev or
 			composer require maker

 	3.to work in twig do the installation of package. composer require twig

 	4.under templates create index.html.twig
 		twig is kind of language

 		to work html with twig do the following
 			1.file -> preferences ->search settings -> edit in settings.json
 			  -> add the following line:
 				"emmet.includeLanguages": {"twig" : "HTML"},
-		  v 	2.add code and run and check.
+		   	2.add code and run and check.

 sixth project: twig layout